 Special Administrative Evaluation

-The University reserves the right to deny admission or continued enrollment to any student as a result of the University receiving information, or student’s failure to disclose information, on the admission application, regarding a student whose personal history and background indicate that his or her presence at the University would endanger the health, safety, welfare or property of him/herself or members of the academic community, or interfere with the orderly and effective performance of the University’s functions.
+The University reserves the right to deny admission, continued enrollment, or re-employment to any applicant or student as a result of the University receiving information, or the applicant’s or student’s failure to disclose information, on the admission or employment application, regarding a student or employee whose personal history and background indicate that his or her presence at the University would endanger the health, safety, welfare or property of him/herself or members of the academic community, or interfere with the orderly and effective performance of the University’s functions.

-A student may be subject to special requirements or sanctions, including suspension or dismissal from the University, for actions not otherwise covered in the Student Code of Conduct if it is determined from the student’s behavior that he or she:
+A student may be subject to special requirements or sanctions, including suspension or dismissal from the University, for actions not otherwise covered in the Student Code of Conduct if it is determined from the student’s behavior that they:

-- Lacks the capacity to understand the nature of the accusation against him/her, or to respond and participate in the disciplinary process;
+- Lack the capacity to understand the nature of the accusation against him/her, or to respond and participate in the disciplinary process;

 - Poses a danger to him/herself or others; and/or